How to write an outstanding SEND Information Report & SEND Policy

 3. Make your SEND Information report easily readable

-The Flesch reading ease score is free to use in Microsoft Word.
-It is a mathematical formula that scores text out of 100, where 100 is easiest to read.
-To give you a feel for the scoring system, here’s a few examples:
+The Flesch reading ease score is a mathematical formula that scores text out of 100, where 100 is easiest to read.
+Here’s a few examples of Flesch scores:

-When anything writing for parents, aim for a score of over 60 because this is considered plain English.
+When writing anything for parents, aim for a score of over 60 because this is considered plain English.

 Conclusion